saralemus7/GooglePlay-AnalysisProject/01-proposal/proposal.md

 Although there is some variation in rating between app categories, the most telling aspect of this exploratory model is the outliers.
 It appears that some categories are more suspectible to outliers with low ratings.
-Moreover there are notable discrepancies between minimum boxplot rating among categories.
+More over there are notable discrepancies between minimum boxplot rating among categories.

 ``` r